Premier League run-in: What is the relegation situation?

 Premier League relegation battle: The run-in analysis

-Sheffield United has been relegated and Newcastle has surged away from trouble as Steve Bruce’s side have improved massively since Alan Saint-Maximin returned from injury.
+Sheffield United and West Bromwich Albion have been relegated and Newcastle has surged away from trouble as Steve Bruce’s side are a different team since Allan Saint-Maximin and Callum Wilson returned from injury.

-West Brom are 10 points from safety with four games left to play.
-Fulham are only slightly better, nine points adrift.
-Things are looking bleak for the Cottagers.
+Things are looking bleak for the Fulham, who simply need to beat Burnley to drag the Clarets further into the mess (start time 3pm ET Monday online via NBCSports.com).
+If they do that and do the same to Southampton on May 15, well, maybe?

-Burnley have surged up the standings, while Southampton and Brighton should just about be safe from the drop.
-Scott Parker and his Fulham side now need to win all four of their remaining games and hope for help.
+Burnley is nine points clear of Fulham, while Brighton and Southampton are 10 points clear.

 Brighton